RUN-KAIST/kaist.run/contests/en.md

 ---

 ## The 2026 KAIST RUN Spring Contest is here!
+(UPD: The contest will be hosted on [BIKO](https://www.biko.kr/).
+We recommend familiarizing yourself with the platform in advance.)

 <div style="text-align: center">
     <img src="/contest/2026-spring/2026 KAIST RUN Spring Contest.png" alt="poster" style="width: 700px;"/>